 You Have Your Dental Implant!

-We understand that the dental implant procedure can be lengthy, but Dr. Johnson and his entire team will be right by your side throughout the process.
+We understand that the dental implant procedure can be lengthy, but Dr. Johnson’s entire team will be right by your side throughout the process.
 We want to offer you a complimentary consultation!
 Contact our office today.
 We are Waco’s dental implant experts!